New lighting can make your home more comfortable, attractive, and energy efficient.

 An average household dedicates about 5% of its energy budget to lighting.
 Changing out or retrofitting existing lighting fixtures from incandescent to efficient LED lighting is one of the fastest ways to cut your energy bill.

 What’s more, you can pay for energy efficient lighting upgrades with PACE financing.
-With up to 100% financing and no money down, a heating and AC upgrade for your home has never been easier.
+With up to 100% financing and no money down, a LED lighting upgrade for your home has never been easier.

 LED (light-emitting diode) Bulbs

 LEDs are a type of solid-state lighting-semiconductors that convert electricity into light.
 LEDs use only 20%-25% of the energy and last up to 25 times longer than the traditional incandescent bulbs they replace.
 LEDs use 25% - 30% of the energy and last 8 to 25 times longer than halogen incandescents.
 While LEDs are more expensive, they still save money in the long term because they last longer than traditional incandescent bulbs and use very little energy.

 In some situations, it may be cost-effective to retrofit existing light fixtures with add-on LED fixtures.
 Consult your lighting contractor about the best way to achieve your cost and energy-efficiency goals.